kylenessen/yt-downloader/README.md

 ## Background

-I am teaching a class at the California Men's Colony this semester, and I needed a way to make my lectures entirely offline (I have no access to internet within the prison).
-I like to use videos wherever I can in my lectures, and had pieced together a number of scripts and hacky solutions make it work for me.
-Speaking with some of my colleagues, I got the impression that others would find such a tool useful as well, and so I set out to make this piece of software, which is cross-platform and self-contained.
-The app is designed to be easy to use and allow for easy download of youtube clips.
-You can have the audio for narration, but I find it especially useful in replacement of GIFs, where no audio is present, and I can lecture over a video or animation.
-The trimming tools in particular are helpful for this to get just the section you want for your slides.
+I teach a class at California Men's Colony, where I have no internet access.
+I needed a way to make my lectures entirely offline, and I like to use videos wherever I can.
+I had pieced together a number of scripts and hacky solutions to make it work, but after speaking with colleagues who wanted similar functionality, I set out to build this cross-platform, self-contained app.
+It's designed to make downloading YouTube clips simple.
+You can keep the audio for narration, but I find it especially useful as a replacement for GIFs—no audio, just a video or animation I can lecture over.
+The trimming tools are particularly helpful for extracting just the section you want for your slides.

-There are a variety of quality options available for export, but everything saves to mp4, which plays nice with PowerPoint.
-You can set the video to play on click, or automatically with looping behavior, replicating GIFs but at a higher quality and reduced size.
+Everything exports to MP4, which plays nicely with PowerPoint.
+You can set videos to play on click or automatically with looping, replicating GIF behavior but at higher quality and smaller file size.

-I recommend using 720p, as most projectors max out at this resolution in my experience.
-Of course, if you have the resolution, you can go higher.
+I recommend 720p, as most projectors max out at this resolution.
+Of course, if you have the display for it, you can go higher.

 ## 📥 Download